Advisory Board Members

 An experienced commercial litigator, Tim Manor has represented clients in commercial matters ranging from simple contract disagreements to complex trade secret matters involving multiparty litigation in several venues.
 He has handled diverse matters in several jurisdictions, bringing varied and extensive experience to a full-range of complex international, national, and local cases.
 Currently, Tim serves as the General Counsel for CNL Financial Group, a leading private investment management firm providing global real estate and alternative investments.
 Since inception in 1973, CNL and/or its affiliates have formed or acquired companies with more than $25 billion in assets.

-Heather McGill currently serves as Generous Giving’s Director of Partnership seeking to build collaborative relationships with Generous Giving’s strategic partners.
+Heather Cousins currently serves as Generous Giving’s Director of Partnership seeking to build collaborative relationships with Generous Giving’s strategic partners.
 Previously, Heather served for three and half years as National Christian Foundation (NCF) Orlando’s Director of Giver Services.
 Heather graduated from the University of Florida with a bachelor’s degree in Event Management and a double minor in Business Administration and Organizational Leadership for Nonprofits.
 Born and raised in Orlando, and the daughter of parents in full-time ministry, Heather’s passion for spreading the message of biblical generosity has grown from a young age.

 Heather also currently serves on the Young Professional’s Council for Elevate Orlando and as a board member for First Presbyterian Church of Orlando’s Heart of the City Fellows.
 She enjoys spending time mentoring high school girls and convincing people that Orlando is the next Nashville.